gioma68/mondrian-dsp/README.md

 2. Ant script releases **com.mysample.mondrian.dsp-1.x.jar** file in the dist directory.
 To deploy the extension, the jar file from **dist** directory should be simply copied into Pentaho lib directory (tomcat/webapps/pentaho/WEB-INF/lib).

-3. Define in XML Schema the follow role grant type using your custom code to replace, enclosed in % (e.g. %USER_NAME%) !TBD
+3. Define in XML Schema the follow role grant type using your custom code to be replaced by session var value, enclosed in % (e.g. %USER_NAME%)
+	!TBD

 4. Define in Pentaho a startup action that set "USERNAME" at user login (using a sample ktr job with Startup Rule Engine plugin).